lrvick/kral/README.md

     KRAL_TIME = "5"

-With KRAL_TIME set to 5, in the case that all KRAL_SLOTS are full, a new search would have to wait 5 seconds before KRAL will start checking for any new data.
+With KRAL_TIME set to 5, in the case that all KRAL_SLOTS are full, a new search would have to wait 5 seconds before Kral will start checking for any new data.
 While waiting a query in line would only retreive any existing data from the database.

 The time to set this to will all depend on your amount of traffic and resources.